bbuchalter/safe_search/README.md

 There are four filters configured at the top of `analyze.rb`:

 - How much can you afford?
-- How big a town do you want?
+- How much population do you want?
 - What's your politcs?
 - How many results do you want?